ToNyOyO/veeva-vault-package-maker/README.md

 - Creates the Key Message HTML file at root
 - Creates template thumb and poster images in the `previews` folder
 - Adds a Key Message LESS file for this page in `shared`>`css`>`keymessages` (also adds a link into `default.less`)
+- Inserts a method to capture menu interaction for the new keymessage (`app.js`) and you'll want to add a class to you menu link that matches the pattern `goTo-FilenameInCamelcase`

-### Once you've added all your Key Messages you can start adding your CLM Presentation content
+### Once you've added a Key Message you can start adding your CLM Presentation content

 ##